Alibaba logistics arm eyes up to US$2 billion Hong Kong IPO: Sources

-Cainiao, which has started work on the IPO, is looking to raise between $1 billion and $2 billion in Hong Kong, according to three sources.
+Cainiao, which has started work on the IPO, is looking to raise between US$1 billion and US$2 billion in Hong Kong, according to three sources.
 They declined to be named because the listing deliberations are private.

 The planned IPO, the size of which has not been reported before, is likely to be launched in early 2024, two of the sources said.